-JP is the founding author of the public legal education wikibook JP Boyd on Family Law, originally published as BC Family Law Resource), and was named as one of the six major providers of public legal education on family law in British Columbia in a 2012 report of the BC Public Legal Education and Information Working Group.
+John-Paul is the founding author of the public legal education wikibook JP Boyd on Family Law (originally published as JP Boyd's BC Family Law Resource), and was named as one of the six major providers of public legal education on family law in British Columbia in a 2012 report of the BC Public Legal Education and Information Working Group.

 The information provided in this blog relates to the law of British Columbia, Canada.
 It may be relevant if you live elsewhere in Canada but it almost certainly won't be relevant if you live outside of Canada.